manuel-192/m-m/PKGBUILDs/customcfg/README.md

 # customcfg

-Generates grub boot menu entries into file <b>/boot/grub/custom.cfg</b>
-in Arch based and other supported operating systems.
+Generates grub-compatible boot menu entries into file **/boot/grub/custom.cfg** in Arch based and other supported operating systems.<br>
-Recognizes also other operating system installations, such as Arch, Antergos, EndeavourOS, Manjaro, LinuxMint and Windows.
+Currently recognized systems: Arch, Antergos, EndeavourOS, Manjaro, LinuxMint and Windows.<br>
-Generated custom.cfg is very similar to <i>/boot/grub/grub.cfg</i>, but may be helpful if an entry in current grub.cfg is unable to boot, so it can be seen also as a helpful addition to grub.cfg.
+The generated custom.cfg is very similar to <i>/boot/grub/grub.cfg</i>, but may be helpful if an entry in current grub.cfg is unable to boot, so it can be seen also as a helpful addition to grub.cfg.